LIBERIA

 POWER AFRICA FACT SHEET

-Power Africa has supported the development of 89 megawatts (MW) of electricity generation projects in Liberia.
+Power Africa has supported the development of electricity generation projects in Liberia.
 In addition, various firms have received U.S. Embassy support to move transactions forward.
-The page below gives an overview of the energy sector in Liberia, and lists Power Africa’s financially closed transactions in the country, some of which are already online and generating critical electricity supply for the people of Liberia.
+The page below shows Power Africa's involvement and lists Power Africa’s financially closed transactions in the country, some of which are already online and generating critical electricity supply for the people of Liberia.

 POWER AFRICA SUCCESS STORIES IN LIBERIA